|LAB 1||Build a Flow Cytometer|

 |Instructors:||Hill, Rajwa, and Spidlen|

 Recent advancements in cytometry allow us to measure an increasing number of features per cell; generating huge high-dimensional datasets.
 This creates challenges for data analysis.
 Traditional approaches based on subjective manual gating on biaxial plots are not suitable.
 New computational techniques are being developed to analyze, visualize and interpret these data.
 Non-linear dimensionality reduction techniques, automated analysis, normalization and batch effect removal, automated quality assessments, cell and sample classification and other computational approaches are gaining on importance.

 This lab will introduce attendees to some of these approaches.
-We will discuss the pros and cons and practical aspects of different methods using a hands-on approach with a high-dimensional data-set.
+We will discuss the pros and cons and practical aspects of different methods using a hands-on approach with a high-dimensional dataset.
 You will learn what PCA, t-SNE, UMAP and Cen-se' can do for you and how they differ.
 We will develop an analysis strategy using probability state modeling and GemStone™ 2.0.
-Attendees will also perform analyses with R-based and other algorithmic approaches, while discussing the necessary theoretical background of doing so, including fundamentals of computational biology and statistical methodology used in those assays.
+We will teach you how to perform and interpret dimensionality reduction, automated gating and other computational analysis approaches in FlowJo™.
+Finally, attendees will perform analyses with R-based and other algorithmic approaches, while discussing the necessary theoretical background of doing so, including fundamentals of computational biology and statistical methodology used in those assays.